 Although the APX lineup offers some great options, the 500II is one of the best guitars for beginners learning to play.
 It has an affordable price, offers great playability and has the electric option that many players expect.

-The Yamaha APX500II was designed to be plugged in, and when heard through a properly set up sound system the guitar shines.
+The APX500II was designed to be plugged in, and when heard through a properly set up sound system the guitar shines.
 Individual notes seems to ring clear and the full-body sound of a strum rings with great tone and color.

 Regardless, most beginner guitarists won’t even be able to tell the difference.

 One of the most liked features of the APX500II is the slim neck is that it allows the hand to wrap around and attack the strings with more ease.

 Younger players prefer the smaller body since it doesn’t make them feel dwarfed.
 In fact, many people comment that it feels more like playing an electric guitar than an acoustic guitar.

 Some interesting features of the APX500 series include: a soft cutaway, a raised sound hole ring, decorated sound hole and a beautiful headstock pattern.

 But perhaps the greatest aesthetic feature is the option for so many different colors.
 You can purchase the guitar in sunburst, white, blue, natural and many others.

 For those interested to purchase their first acoustic/electric guitar, this is a surefire winner.

 - Time Tested: The Yamaha APX series has been a best-selling guitar for over 20 years.
 There’s a reason for that.